 The previous work \cite{jakob2019optimal} assumes that the demand for parking spares follows a Poisson process and that the lead time from parking orbits to constellation orbits follows a uniform distribution, based on the assumption of a high order fill rate.
 Specifically, the lead time is defined as the duration from the moment $X_\text{c} \leq r_\text{c}$ to the next RAAN alignment with the nearest parking orbit, and the following parameter is used for Poisson demand \cite{jakob2019optimal}:

 However, our simulations reveal significant deviations from these assumptions.
-Figure.~\ref{fig:lead_time_test} shows that the lead time distribution from simulation (blue histogram) is skewed and clearly non-uniform, a characteristic not captured by the uniform model (black line).
-Similarly, Fig.~\ref{fig:demand_test}, demonstrates that the Poisson distribution (black circles) is a poor fit for the simulated spare demand.
+Figure~\ref{fig:lead_time_test} compares the lead-time distribution from simulation (blue line), the proposed analysis (red line), and the uniform model (black line).
+The simulated distribution is skewed and clearly non-uniform, which is not captured by the uniform model.
+Similarly, Fig.~\ref{fig:demand_test} demonstrates that the Poisson distribution (black circles) is a poor fit for the simulated spare demand.

 These discrepancies persist even in near-ideal scenarios with low failure rates and high parking-spare availability, indicating a fundamental limitation in the prior model's ability to represent the system's stochastic interplay.
 In contrast, our proposed analysis (red line and circles) shows excellent agreement with the simulation data in both figures.